 Pvt.
 Carlie Choate was born on June 13, 1919, in Bonnieville, Kentucky, to James R. Choate and Mille Meredith-Choate.
-Some records show his first name was James but that he was known as “Carlie” to his family and friends.
-His military records show Carlie as his first name.
+Some records show his first name was James but that he was known as “Carlie” to his family and friends, and his military records show Carlie as his first name.
 With his three brothers and four sisters, he grew up in Hart County, Kentucky, on the family farm.
 He left school after grade school and went to work on the farm and became a tenant farmer.
 He registered for the draft on October 16, 1940, and named his father as his contact person.
 On January 21, 1941, in Louisville, Kentucky, he was inducted into the U.S. Army and sent to Fort Knox, Kentucky, for basic training.
-During training, he was assigned to D Company, 192nd Tank Battalion since he was from Kentucky.

 In late March 1941, the entire battalion was moved to new larger barracks at Wilson Road and Seventh Avenue at Ft.
 Knox.
 The barracks had bathing and washing facilities in them and a day room.
 The new kitchens had larger gas ranges, automatic gas heaters, large pantries, and mess halls.
 One reason for this move was the men from selective service were permanently joining the battalion on April 9.
 The tankers also painted their tanks a dull green-gray with blue numbers on the running boards.
 Around the turrets near the bottom, they painted red and blue stripes.
 According to the soldiers, this made it easier to camouflage the tanks.
 They also took part in a 15-mile hike during the month.